Smart Schools Bond Act

 A committee was formed within the district with members from each stakeholder group (administrators, regular education and special education teachers, teacher assistant, librarian, parent, BOE member, STEM coach).
 This committee drafted a plan for what the money could potentially be used on, based upon the parameters set forth in the Smart Schools Bond Act.

 At its Aug.
-27 meeting, the Tonawanda City School District Board of Education approved the committee's first phase of the investment plan, which focuses on instructional technology.
-Public input must be sought for at least 30 days on the investment plan.
+27, 2019 meeting, the Tonawanda City School District Board of Education approved the committee's first phase of the investment plan, which focuses on instructional technology.

 The approximate total for Phase I is $752,000.
 This includes:

 - 138 Genee 75-inch 4K interactive flat panels

 At its April 21, 2020 meeting, the Board of Education approved the second phase of the investment plan, which also focuses on instructional technology.

 The approximate total for Phase II is $105,000.
 This includes:

 - 300 Chromebooks

 Public Input Needed!